 |àv jnÌy. ⇔ jnà Ìvy. ⇒ yvjnà.||eat all||eat up|

 |eat-fact1 1/1-acc-acc2. ⇔ 1/1-fact1 eat-acc-acc2. ⇒ eat-acc-1/1-fact1.|

-A grammatical form expressing a stronger action is generally called intensive aspect, one expressing a weaker action is called diminutive aspect. ‘eat up’, expressing a completed action, is the Lemizh equivalent of the completive aspect.
+A grammatical form expressing strengthening is generally called augmentative or intensive, one expressing weakening is called diminutive. ‘eat up’, expressing a completed action, is the Lemizh equivalent of the completive aspect.

 The sentence ‘She doesn’t eat it because of the vitamins’, with stress on the vitamins, is usually understood as ‘She eats it, but not because of the vitamins’.
-The seemingly obvious translation eatanà vitaminÌOl. negates the whole sentence and consequently does not claim anything about the eating.
+The seemingly obvious translation avnà crURÌjgOl. eat-fact-not-fact1 vitamin-acc-psu2. negates the whole sentence and consequently does not claim anything about the eating.
 Rather, it says ‘It is not true that she eats it because of the vitamins’, effectively meaning ‘She might eat it, but if so, it’s not because of the vitamins’.
-(While nà1 eataÌ2 vitaminÌOl2., with the vitamins as an object of the negator, means ‘She doesn’t eat it, because of the vitamins’.)
-Instead, we need to negate the vitamins, yielding nà vitaminÌy. ⇒ vitaminynÌ. ‘something that is not a vitamin; non-vitamins’.
+Instead, we need to negate the vitamins, yielding nà crURÌjgy. ⇒ crURyjgnÌ. not-fact1 vitamin-acc-acc2. ⇒ vitamin-acc-not-acc1. ‘something that is not vitamins; non-vitamins’.
 Again, an epenthetic consecutive would be an alternative, but this time the concrete accusative seems more appropriate.

 |eat-fact1 vitamin-acc-psu2 taste-acc-not-acc-psu2.|

 |Other modifiers and epenthetic cases also occur:|